ibeeliot/TravelSticky/server/READme.md

 // Learned More MongoDB/Mongoose
 // 1. connected my mongoose to my current database URL, which is my localhost (for now)

+// STRETCH GOALS
+// 1.
+Play with ability to usestate on zoom for app component => useState{zoom: `${zoom._id}`}
+// 2.
+Be able to change various MAP styles using a ENV file that can hold your various maps